Matilda-B23/Go-Find-KY/README.md

 ---
 - HTML
-- CSS, including Flexbox and Grid
+- CSS, including Flexbox and Grid and media queries to ensure responsiveness.
 - JavaScript
 - API being used to **dynamically display information in my app by analyzing this data stored in arrays, and objects.**
 - **Persisting important data to the user's local storage, including after refresh and reload.**  (Saving sighting, comment feature)